 4 minute read

 Saving the planet is seen as an impossible task, especially when we’re busy worrying about saving other things, like money.
 Well, kiss those concerns goodbye with Hyundai’s Save&Save hacks.
 Not only are they great for the environment, but your wallet too.
 By making one or two small changes, such as using fewer products or car sharing, we can make a world of a difference.
 To prove how simple and effective living a sustainable lifestyle can be, we challenge four different people from different parts of the globe to test out some of our Save&Save tips.

 A teacher becomes a

 Capturing Sustainable Challenges.

 As a full-time educator and part-time photographer, Carlton leads a rather busy lifestyle juggling work and his passion.
-He has always felt comfort in living a fast paced life, on his feet all day teaching and out of the house at night shooting street photography.
+He has always felt comfort in living a fast-paced life, on his feet all day teaching and out of the house at night shooting street photography.
 So when we challenged him to try out three days of sustainable living, and lifestyle hacks that he could implement immediately, he gamely stepped up to the challenge.

 More than meats

 Heading into the shop Carlton was confident he knew a lot about steaks but one quick chat with William, the store owner, and he was happily proven wrong.
-Armed with all the knowledge on cuts, ageing and marbling, Carlton had himself a selection of meats to take home and try.
+Armed with all the knowledge on cuts, aging, and marbling, Carlton had himself a selection of meats to take home and try.
 Most importantly, there was no excessive packaging and he was supporting a local business too.
-“I feel better already that this trip is taking a small step in helping the environment” said Carlton.
+“I feel better already that this trip is taking a small step in helping the environment,” said Carlton.